12 Reasons for String of Nickels Plant Yellowing Leaves and How to Fix Them

 10. Root-rot Disease

-String of Nickels Plant is prone to root-rot disease.
-Root-rot disease is brought about by soggy soil.
+String of Nickels Plant is prone to root-rot which is enhanced by soggy soil.
 The disease is indicated by wilted, discolored and yellowing leaves which eventually drop and die.

 Solutions